 A building and pest inspection is a very important procedure for anyone buying, selling or renovating a home.
-As suck, you should know how to prepare for a building and pest inspection.
+As such, you should know how to prepare for a building and pest inspection.

-In our blog, we will go through the most important steps you can take so you can make the most out of your inspection.
+In our blog, we will go through the most important steps you can take to make the most out of your inspection.

 1) Research different companies and services

-You should investigate the different building and pest inspection companies, see the reviews and services they offer, along with price.
+You should investigate the different building and pest inspection companies, read the reviews and services they offer, along with price.

 That way, you can be sure to get the best value for money.

 Once you have settled on an inspector, you should call and speak to the staff.